JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 * `androidMain` stores Android-specific parts, including `actual` implementations
 * `iosMain` stores iOS-specific parts, including `actual` implementations

 Each source set has its own dependencies.
-Kotlin standard library is added automatically to all source sets, you don’t need to declare it in the build script.
+Kotlin standard library is added automatically to all source sets, you don't need to declare it in the build script.

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">